kingzamzon/docs/docs/LitActions/usingPKPsAndActions.md

 A user can create a new PKP and grant a Lit Action the right to sign using it.
 This means the distributed key has the ability to sign and decrypt arbitrary data based on pre-defined logic and conditions.

+### Adding a Permitted Address

+You can use the [PKPPermissions contract](https://github.com/LIT-Protocol/LitNodeContracts/blob/main/contracts/PKPPermissions.sol#L418) to add additional permitted auth methods and addresses to your PKP.
+Note that any permitted users will be able to execute transactions, authorized Lit Actions, and additional functionality associated with that PKP.

 ## Why is this useful?

 A programmable distributed key is a primitive with a number of potential use-cases.
 For example, using a PKP and Lit Actions for onboarding web2 users to wallets based on modern multi-factor authentication (that don’t rely on a central authority or key custodian).